sartak/webmachine-perl/README.md

 thrown in for good measure.

-It runs atop the [Plack](https://www.metacpan.org/module/Plack) but since it really handles the whole HTTP transation, it is not appropriate to use most middleware modules.
+It runs atop the [Plack](https://www.metacpan.org/module/Plack) but since it really handles the whole HTTP transaction, it is not appropriate to use most middleware modules.
 (NOTE: I will write more about this in the future.)

 ## Getting Started